 We have established a program presenting sustainability awards to key partners who engage in sustainability-related activities that serve as exemplary models for others.
-When selecting award recipients, we use the results of sustainable procurement selfassessment questionnaires (SAQs) as well as our own unique indicators for quantitative scoring.
+When selecting award recipients, we use the results of sustainable procurement self-assessment questionnaires (SAQs) as well as our own unique indicators for quantitative scoring.
 Annual networking events are held for key partners, and in 2024, we presented awards to two companies for their overall excellent achievements.

-the Sustainability Awards
+Plaque presented at the Sustainability Awards